Driver Routing and Scheduling with Synchronization Constraints: Appendix C: Computational Analysis of the Algorithmic Components

-To evaluate the necessity of the different components in our solution approach, we run a computational study including 10\% of all instances.
-Specifically, we consider the following five components: the construction heuristic (\gls{CH}), the \gls{LS} to improve the constructive start solution (\gls{LS}), the destructive bound improvement procedure (\gls{DBI}), callback routines applying the \gls{LS} to new incumbents (\gls{CB}), and the \gls{MIP} (\gls{MIP}).
-We tested seven variants, with Variant~0 being the base variant containing all solution components.
-For Variants~1~to~6, we switched off one component as shown in Table \ref{tab:solComponents}.
-Note that both Variant~5 and Variant~6 exclude the MIP and the \gls{CB}.
-For Variant~5, we increase the remaining components' time limit to the global time limit.
-In contrast, for Variant~6, we keep the time limits of the remaining components unchanged.
-For every variant, we conducted 10 runs per instance.
-Table \ref{tab:solComponents} shows the share of instances solved to feasibility~(solved[\%]), the share of instances solved to optimality (opt.solved[\%]), and the average deviation over 10 runs from the best objective ($\Delta \objectiveValue$[\%]) and from the best optimality gap ($\Delta \; gap$[\%]).
 The results in Table \ref{tab:solComponents} show that Variant~0 performs best, implying that every component of our solution approach contributes to the solution quality.
 Removing the \gls{DBI}, as done in Variant~1, increases the average deviation from the best optimality gap by more than factor six and further increases the objective function value.
 Due to the lack of a heuristic start solution, Variant~2 fails to find any feasible solution for 10 of 35 instances after $\paramTimeLimit$ seconds.
 Thus, $\Delta \objectiveValue$ and $\Delta gap$ cannot be determined.
 By including the \gls{CH}, feasible solutions can be generated for all instances.
 However, without the local search component as in Variant~3, the obtained objective values and the obtained optimality gaps for instances not solved optimally suffer.
 Removing \gls{CB}, as in Variant~4, reduces the quality of obtained solutions, particularly for instances not solved optimally.
 Interestingly, removing the \gls{MIP} component does not impact the share of instances solved to optimality any further if the remaining components' time limit is increased as in Variant 5.
 Without extending the time limit, however, the share of instances solved to optimality decreases by 4.75\%, see Variant 6.
 In any case, the objective function value and the gap increase.